The next PS5 restock is today: Where to buy a PS5 console this holiday season

 PS5 at GameStop

-On October 22, 2021, Gamestop held an in-store restock event in select cities, featuring a $740 PS5 bundle that included games Ghost of Tsushima Directors Cut and Far Cry 6.
+On Oct.
+22, GameStop held an in-store restock event in select cities, featuring a $740 PS5 bundle that included games Ghost of Tsushima Directors Cut and Far Cry 6.
 Shoppers camped out outside Gamestop stores with the hopes of getting lucky.
+The next in-store bundle event is planned for Oct.
+29, more information about participating stores is available on its website.

 A handful of PS5 consoles were released at Target on Oct.
-27. It's worth continuing to check stock throughout the day to see if you can catch another small batch release.
+27 in small batches.

 PlayStation Direct